 - Waist-chest ratio (WCR) had an optimal range of 0.75.

-- Male bodies having a lower waist-to-chest ratio WCR makes them more attractive, which is in agreement with the study done by Maisey et al. (1999).
+- A lower WCR makes men more attractive, which is in agreement with the study done by Maisey et al. (1999).

 Therefore, even though your body needs to be on point, paying more attention to your face will still reap you more results.